Inedo/inedo-docs/Content/proget/feeds/rpm/howto-rpm-publish.md

 ## Step 2: Create an API Key { #step-2 }

-Now create an [API Key](/docs/proget/reference-api/proget-apikeys) which will allow your local RPM environment to authenticate to the `internal-conda` feed tp publish packages to the feed, as well as install them once published.
+Now create an [API Key](/docs/proget/reference-api/proget-apikeys) which will allow your local RPM environment to authenticate to the `internal-rpm` feed to publish packages to it, as well as install them once published.

 You can read more about creating API keys in ProGet on our [API Key](/docs/proget/reference-api/proget-apikeys) page.